Outside of the US, foreign patent offices will often use your own prior patent filings against you. Avoid this trap by planning carefully.

 Doesn’t this basic rule of fairness apply everywhere?
-Unfortunately it does not.
-The harsh reality is that outside of the US, other countries typically use an inventor’s own earlier patent applications against them.
+Unfortunately, it does not.
+The harsh reality is that in international patent filings outside of the US, other countries typically use an inventor’s own earlier patent applications against them.

 This assumption of basic fairness often traps inventors and startups.
 Here the only way to avoid the trap is to recognize that this problem exists, and take steps to mitigate problems.